MilanLund/migration-tool/README.md

 - The top-level property `items` encapsulates all data.
 Is type of array and each item of the array represents a Kentico Cloud content item and it's language variants.
 Is required.
 - Each content item consists of the `item` and `variants` properies.
     - The `item` property stores general data about the content item.
-Is required.
+Object and is required.
         - The `name` property represents name on the content item.
-Is required.
+String and is required.
+        - The `type.codename` property represents codename of a content model and must fit one of the content models specified in your Kentico Cloud project.
+String and is required.
+        - The `sitemap_locations` property represents codenames of sitemap locations to which the content item should be assigned.
+The codenames must fit the ones that are specified in your Kentico Cloud project.
+Array and is optional.
-    - The `variants` property stores specific data for each lanfuage variant in the project.
-Is required.
+    - The `variants` property stores specific data for each language variant in the project.
+Array and is required.